ssfrr/libmanta/MantaOSC/README.md

     `wget https://raw.githubusercontent.com/guysherman/MINGW-packages/guypkgs/mingw-w64-liblo/PKGBUILD`
 5. from the folder with the `PKGBUILD` file, run `makepkg-mingw -si`.
 You might get some complaints about not having the i686 toolchain, but that's OK.
 6. from the `MantaOSC` directory (in this repository) create a build directory and `cd` into it, e.g. `mkdir build-win64; cd build-win64`
-7. Enter the build directory and run `cmake -G"MSYS Makefiles" ..`
+7. run `cmake -G"MSYS Makefiles" ..`
 8. run `make`

 ## Build Troubleshooting: